How To Use Worm Castings

 Worm castings is even proven to stimulate plants into producing certain hormones that help it to resist pests like insects and diseases.

 However, I'll just touch on a few ways you can use them on your plants and how much to use.
 You can use them when planting seeds, in starter pots, in seed rows, in transplants, in house plants, as a top dressing for maintenance, sprinkled throughout the lawn, in landscaping, or used as a fertilizer in small or large agriculture.
 The possibilities are endless and exponential. (my favorite word)

 When to harvest worm castings

 You can harvest your cast anytime you want as long as the material is composted thoroughly.
-The cast will have to be separated from the worms and cocoons unless you have a flow through system such as The Worm Factory, or The Worm Inn, or some type of homemade wooden or plastic flow through system.
+The cast will have to be separated from the worms and cocoons unless you have a flow through system such as The Worm Factory, or The Urban Worm Bag, or some type of homemade wooden or plastic flow through system.

 Many people do most of their harvesting in Spring, Summer, and Fall.
 Unless you have house plants or live in a warmer climate you'll probably just let your worm bin set for the winter building up your supply of dark rich humus.